 A discharge summary with summary of the discharge plan is sent to the patient’s primary care provider, Dr. Primary with recommendation for pre-influenza season immunization.

+Note: The process flow pattern is the same as encounter(s) B.

 X.4.2.1.1.4 Encounter D: Primary Care Follow-up Visits

 Pre-Condition: Patient Mr. Bob Anyman is scheduled for a post-hospital discharge consultation with his primary care provider, Dr. Primary.